shogof/markdown-previewer/README.md

 - **State Management:**

-  - `editorValue`: Stores the current Markdown input from the user.
+  - `editorValue`: Stores the current Markdown input from user.

 - **handleEditorChange Function:**
   Updates the `editorValue` state with the content from the textarea.